ksfajardo/PI01_ML_OPS/README.md

 All of this was developed locally in VSCODE using Jupyter Notebook, python, numpy and pandas.

 ## EDA
 The resulting data from the ETL was used to conduct the Exploratory Data Analysis.
-All of the columns were analyzed with the help of the ydata_profiling library.
+All of the columns were analyzed with the help of the ydata_profiling library tool ProfileReport.
 Decisions like what to do with missing values, outliers and more were taken.
 Identifying patterns and relevant attributes was a vital step in setting the foundation for the subsequent development of the API Functions and the Recommendation System.

 All of this was developed locally in VSCODE using Jupyter Notebook, python, numpy, pandas, matplotlib, seaborn, wordcolud and ydata_profiling.